-Montecristo National Park in El Salvador is a fantastic area ideal for those looking to get in touch with nature.
-The National Park, also known as El Trifinio National Park, is a unique area that borders with the Trifinio biosphere reserve in Guatemala and El Trifinio National Park in Honduras.
+Montecristo National Park in El Salvador is a protected forested area ideal for those looking to get in touch with nature.
+The National Park, also known as El Trifinio National Park, is a tri-national natural region.
+This unique region borders the Trifinio biosphere reserve in Guatemala and El Trifinio National Park in Honduras.

 This cloud forest is located in the department of Santa Ana, near the city of Metapan, in the northwest region of the country; it is part of the Protected Natural Area known as the Trifinio-Fraternidad cross-border biosphere.

-Montecristo National Park has almost 2,000 hectares of misty forest located at an altitude of above 700 meters above sea levels; also, it has one of the highest biological diversity in the country.
+Montecristo National Park has almost 2,000 hectares of misty forest.
+It is located at an altitude of above 700 meters above sea levels; also, it has one of the highest biological diversity in the country.

 The location and conditions of the park make it suitable for a wide variety of plants, animals, and other living things to fully develop.

-All of the activities at Montecristo have to do with ecotourism, and they can be done in a day.
-However, because of the distance from San Salvador or Santa Ana and the restricted entrance times, it means that you are most likely to spend a night at the park.
+All of the activities at Montecristo National Park revolve around tourism, and they can be done in a day.
+However, because of the distance from San Salvador or Santa Ana, along with the restricted entrance times, visitors are most likely to spend a night at the park camping.

-The most popular activity for those visiting the park is the hike to the summit of the park; this is were the El Trifinio mark is located.
-El Trifinio marks the highest point in the park and also the area where the three countries, Guatemala, Honduras, and El Salvador, converge.
+The most popular activity for those visiting the park is the hike to the park’s summit; this is where the El Trifinio mark is located.
+El Trifinio marks the highest point in the park and the area where the three countries, Guatemala, Honduras, and El Salvador, converge.

-The round trip to the summit will take you about four to five hours, it depends on your conditioning and the conditions of the trail.
+The round trip to the summit will take you about four to five hours; it depends on your conditioning and the trail conditions.

 If you are taking this path for the first time or with others who don’t know the trail, I highly recommend you do it with a guide as the trail is not correctly marked.

-Explore the park and enjoy the Flora and Fauna.
+Exploring the Park and Enjoying the Flora and Fauna

-You don’t have to take the trail to El Trifinio to explore the area and see plenty of Flora and Fauna; the park has many short trails much easier than the demanding climb to the summit.
+Visitors don’t have to take the trail to El Trifinio to explore the area and see plenty of Flora and Fauna.
+Montecristo park has many short and more accessible trails than the demanding hike to the summit.

-These trails will take you to a viewpoint with panoramic views of Honduras, or it will take you to the river that has a series of small waterfalls for you to explore and enjoy.
-Explore Montecristo and enjoy astonishing Flora and Fauna that is available all over.
+This trail will take you to a viewpoint with panoramic views of Honduras, or it will take you to the river that has a series of small waterfalls for you to explore and enjoy.
+Explore Montecristo and enjoy the astonishing Flora and Fauna that is available all over.

-Tips or recommendations for visiting Montecristo National Park in El Salvador.
+Tips for Visiting Montecristo National Park in El Salvador

 Keep in mind that the permit process needs to be done about 48 hours in advance.
 On the application, you will need to provide the names of all people in your group, the license plates of all vehicles, and the passport number for the group leader or leaders.

-Getting a permit is a tedious process that needs to be done; I wish there was a better way to do it, but it is the only system available at the moment.
+Getting a permit is a tedious process that needs to be done; I wish there was a better way to do it, but it is the only system available.

-Once the authorization is processed, the authorities will email you a permit which you need to print and present at the gate.
+Once the authorization is processed, the authorities will email you a permit to print and present at the gate.
 If you don’t have a permit, you will not be able to enter the park.

-This is something else that you need to pay attention to; even if you have a permit, you will not be able to get into the park after 1pm, even if you have the proper documents.
+This is something else that you need to pay attention to, even if you have a permit.
+You will not get into the park after 1 pm, even if you have the proper documents.

-The park is an open space; nevertheless, to enter, you need to be there during the regular hours of operations.
+The park is an open space; nevertheless, you need to be there during the regular hours of operations to enter.
 It opens from 7.30 until 11am and 1pm for those camping on the grounds.

 If you are driving to Montecristo, make sure your automobile is equipped for all types of road conditions.
-It is better to drive on a 4 × 4 car, this is because parts of the road are very steep, and a sedan will not make it.
+It is better to go on a 4 × 4 car, parts of the road are very steep, and a sedan will not make it.

-The roads to Montecristo are not well maintained, and this gets worse during the wet season.
-So, if you are going during the rainy season, make sure your car is up to the challenge.
+Furthermore, the roads to Montecristo are not well maintained, and this gets worse during the wet season.
+If you are going during the rainy season, make sure your car is up to the challenge.

 The tour companies in El Salvador will deal with everything for you, getting the paperwork ready and driving you to the park.

-Make sure the main trail to El Trifinio is open to the public
+4. Make sure the Main Trail to El Trifinio is Open

-To make sure that the trail to El Trifinio is open during your visit; you can call MARN at (503)2132-6276 and ask them about it.
+To ensure that the trail to El Trifinio is open during your visit, you can call MARN at (503)2132-6276 and ask them about it.

-The four tips or recommendations mentioned here are a collection of what others have said about the park.
-The number one on the list, can’t be ignored, if you don’t have a permit, you will not be able to enter the park.
+The four tips or recommendations mentioned above are a collection of what others have said about the park.
+However, the number one on the list can’t be ignored.
+If you don’t have a permit, you will not be able to enter the park.

-In summary, if you like nature, pure air, crystal clear rivers, bird watching, hiking, photography, and other outdoor activities; a trip to Montecristo National Park in El Salvador is obligatory.
+If you like nature, clear air, crystal clear rivers, bird watching, hiking, nature photography, and other outdoor activities.
+A trip to Montecristo National Park in El Salvador is obligatory.

-All the activities at this National park have to do with ecotourism.
-At Montecristo, you can be as active as you want to be; you can be energetic and hike to El Trifinio, or unwind and appreciate the astonishing Flora and Fauna, found all over the park.
+At Montecristo, you can be as active as you want to be.
+You can be active and hike to El Trifinio or unwind and appreciate the fantastic Flora and Fauna found all over the park.

-Montecristo offers an astonishing setting for visitors to enjoy plenty of Flora and Fauna, in addition to fantastic hiking.
+Montecristo offers a spectacular setting for visitors to enjoy plenty of Flora and Fauna, in addition to fantastic hiking.